-- over 90% of US companies are small businesses;
+- Over 90% of US companies are small businesses.

-- studies show that small organizations are more likely to collaborate with various movements and donate 250% more than large ones.
+- Studies show that small organizations are more likely to collaborate with various movements and donate 250% more than large ones.

-How to celebrate
+How to take part

-When is Small Business Saturday celebrated in 2022?
+When is Small Business Saturday celebrated in 2023?

 Small Business Saturday is observed on the Saturday after Thanksgiving each year.